MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/properties/devenv-updatepropagation-property.md

 ---
 title: "UpdatePropagation Property"
-description: "Sets a value that specifies what happens when a main page with a subpage is updated.
-The UpdatePropagation property is available on part controls and has two options; Subpage and Both.
-If UpdatePropagation is set to Subpage, an update action will update the subpage only.
-If UpdatePropagation is set to Both, an update action will update both the main page and the subpage.
-This is useful if a value on the subpage changes, and you want a main page total to be refreshed automatically." ms.author: solsen ms.custom: na ms.date: 06/23/2021
+description: "Sets a value that specifies what happens when a main page with a subpage is updated." ms.author: solsen ms.custom: na ms.date: 06/23/2021